sp-95/fuse-framework/README.rst

    .. code-block:: console

-        $ pip install -U fuse-framework
+        $ pip install -U python-framework

 #.
 Initialize your project

    .. code-block:: console

-        $ fuse init
+        $ shanx-py init

 #.
 Create a repo and put it there.
 #.
 Generate the docs by pushing your first commit to master.
 #.
 Deploy your package to PyPi_ by pushing a tag and creating a release.

-For more details, see the `fuse-framework tutorial`_.
+For more details, see the `python-framework tutorial`_.

 Acknowledgment
 ---------------